developerdevice/Vourto/README.md

 header("location: page.php?id=${_GET["id"]}");
 }
 ```
-Now try verify 2 elements using many if statement and using Vourto LIB.
+Now try verifying 2 elements using a lot of if statement's and compare it to using Vourto LIB.

 There are yet another functions:
 - type [numeric, double…]
 - pattern [regex]

-To see more example: search the path named /bin/ and open the examples files.
+To see more examples: search the path named /bin/ and open the examples files.

 ## Support or Contact

 Having trouble with lib ?
-Contact support and we’ll help you sort it out.
+Contact me and I'll help you sort it out.